Parent - Student Handbook

-The standardized achievement test is administered in the spring as part of the statewide accountability legislation.
+The California Assessment of Student Performance and Progress is a computer adaptive test administered in the spring as part of the statewide accountability legislation.

 Oak View serves breakfast for $1.25 and a hot, well-balanced lunch, including milk and juice for $2.75.
 Pupils bringing lunches may purchase milk and 100% juice for 50 cents each.
 Students may also purchase snacks or individual items at the food cart.
 Fast food breakfasts and lunches are not permitted as well as energy drinks, i.e. Monster, Red Bull.
 Free and reduced-price lunches are available for those who qualify and fill out the necessary application forms.
 Proper conduct is both expected and required of students eating breakfast and lunch at school.